City Of Miami Cemetery

 The History of Miami City Cemetery.

-Located at 1800 Northeast 2nd Avenue this National Registry of Historic Places holder has a rather bizarre chronology.
+Located at 1800 Northeast 2nd Avenue this National Register of Historic Places holder has a rather bizarre chronology.

 Because the first recorded funeral was of a white man named Graham Branscomb, a 24-year-old Englishman who perished of consumption in 1897.
 Note that I used the word recorded.
 Way before Graham bit the big one and was buried on the spot, the land was already being used as gravesite by the hundred or so African-American and black Bahamians that conformed the unincorporated Miami population… they just didn’t keep records of who went where.